it-projects-llc/tg-addons/tg_sale_commission/README.rst

 * In sale order:

-  * agent is calculated from affiliate request
+  * commission agent is calculated from affiliate request

+  * commission agent is applied only for event tickets and discounts

   * commission related fields are only record's company does not override commission settlement company